 Boosters: Approximately two weeks after the intervention, all participants receive an additional email from the researcher.
 Information in the emails for the experimental booster groups serve as a booster to the original intervention.
-Baseline data are used to provide students with normative information (e.g., typical drinking among ODU students who are male/female depending on the gender of the recipient).
-In the PNF+PBS feedback booster group, the email also contains reminders of protective behavioral strategies they can use to reduce drinking-related harm (separated by those they reported using, versus those they have not).
+Baseline data are used to provide students with normative information (e.g., typical drinking among ODU students who are male/female depending on the gender of the recipient), and reminders of protective behavioral strategies they can use to reduce drinking-related harm.
+In the auto-generated booster email condition, the feedback is delivered neutrally: "Hello, This feedback has been automatically generated for Carlton based on your answers to the online survey you completed in the research lab for the Project 'Personalized Booster Feedback after Alcohol Health Education'"), whereas in the warm booster email condition, the feedback is delivered by a person using warm, personable language (i.e., Dear Carlton, My name is Edward and I'm your personal research coordinator for the Project 'Personalized Booster Feedback after Alcohol Health Education'.
+I track your responses over the course of the study, and I'm writing to give you feedback about your answers to the online survey you completed in the research lab").
 Participants in the control condition receive an email with no feedback.